manot4real/large-single-transfer-trap/README.md

-# 🚨 Large Single Transfer Trap
+# 🚨 Large Single Transfer Trap V2 -updated :)

 A custom smart contract **trap** built for [Drosera Network](https://drosera.network/) — deployed on the **Hoodi Testnet**.
 This trap monitors for **large single-token transfers** of a specific ERC-20 token and triggers a response when the amount exceeds a defined threshold.